ncase/anxiety/scenes/act4.md

 # act4d_no

+b: Hang on human, we might be making them uncomfortable.

-h3: Ah, I didn't mean to come off as rude!
+h2: Ah, I didn't mean to come off as rude!

 {{if _.INJURED}}
 h2: It's just that, well, I jumped off a roof and almost killed myself.